-Chapman Tripp is the only New Zealand firm ranked internationally for its expertise in international arbitration.
-Our team regularly acts in international commercial arbitrations and can assist with drafting arbitration clauses, urgent applications linked to such arbitrations, and enforcement of arbitral awards.
+Chapman Tripp regularly acts in international commercial arbitrations and can assist with drafting arbitration clauses, urgent applications linked to such arbitrations, and enforcement of arbitral awards.

-Chapman Tripp also advises on all aspects of international trade and investment agreements, including resolving disputes through the architecture provided by those agreements.
+We also advise on all aspects of international trade and investment agreements, including resolving disputes through the architecture provided by those agreements.
 New Zealand is a strong advocate for free trade and is a signatory to a number of trade and investment treaties.
 Many of those agreements include investor-state dispute settlement mechanisms, including the Comprehensive and Progressive Trans-Pacific Partnership Agreement.